Pet Poisoning Symptoms: What To Watch For

 - Plan for the potential dangers that holidays and social gatherings may bring for your pet.
 Holidays usually mean more candy, food, alcohol, and even plants (think poinsettias for Christmas or flowers for Valentine’s Day).

-Keep your pet protected from potential dangers, and don’t forget that SPOT does cover poison consultation fees.
+Keep your pet protected from potential dangers, and don’t forget that Spot Pet Insurance does cover poison consultation fees.
 Don’t hesitate to call a poison control helpline if you suspect your pet has ingested something dangerous.
 Waiting is not worth the potential risk to your pet’s life.